Raphtsr/Raphtsr/README.md

 ## Hi there 👋

+I am a current student at the EPFL 🇨🇭 in Chemistry 🥼

 <!--
 **Raphtsr/Raphtsr** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.